 - Change neither employment nor residence without promptly informing Adult Community Justice or a county community corrections agency.

-- Permit the probation officer to visit the probationer or the probationer's residence or worksite, and report as required and abide by the direction of the supervising officer and to conduct a walk-through of the common areas and of the rooms in the residence occupied by or under the control of the offender.
+- Permit the probation officer to visit the probationer or the probationer's residence or worksite, and report as required and abide by the direction of the supervising officer and to conduct a walk-through of the common areas and of the rooms in the residence occupied by or under the control of the individual.
 Report as required and abide by the direction of the supervising officer.

 - Consent to the search of person, vehicle or premises upon the request of a representative of the supervising officer if the supervising officer has reasonable grounds to believe that evidence of a violation will be found, and submit to fingerprinting or photographing, or both, when requested by the Department of Corrections or a county community corrections agency for supervision purposes.